bytecodealliance/javy/README.md

 - wasmtime-cli, can be installed via `cargo install wasmtime-cli` (required for `cargo-wasi`)
 - cargo-wasi, can be installed via `cargo install cargo-wasi`
-- wizer, can be installed via `cargo install wizer --all-features`
 - cargo-hack, can be installed via `cargo +stable install cargo-hack --locked`

 ## How to build